John-Abbott-College/1P6-Notes/Markdown/11_putting_it_all_together.md

 Computer Science is very strict about this: You cannot use a variable until it is born and has a value.
 You cannot even "speak of" a variable unless it exists.

-## Algorithm

-*a process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.*

-In other words what technique did you use to accomplish something.
-This usually involves a series of steps in logical order, with part of the process possibly repeating.

-We create an algorithm:--

-1. Pour desired amount of water into pot
-2. Put pot on stove burner
-3. Turn on burner
-4. Watch water until you see bubbles rising, when this is done turn off burner
-5. Water is boiled.

-  We can also do this using pseudo code - which is code without syntax and/or rules.
-It is very English like.
-It’s also very similar to the algorithm above

-Difference between pseudo code and algorithm?
-Well pseudo code is the English like you're using.
-It is syntax free.
-An algorithm is the logical order of things.
-It how you arrange your pseudo code to perform a certain task.

 ## Flowcharting